-- Minister's Advisory Council on Aboriginal Women (MACAW)
+- Minister's Advisory Council on Indigenous Women (MACIW)

-Providing advice to government and other groups on how to improve the quality of life for Aboriginal women across British Columbia.
+Providing advice to government and other groups on how to improve the quality of life for Indigenous women across British Columbia.

-Learn more about engagement with the urban Aboriginal population.
+Learn more about engagement with the urban Indigenous population.

 - Culture & Language